NeoLorenzo/Agent-Based-Economy-Sim/README.md

     *   Firms pay wages to their employees.
 Firms that cannot afford their payroll go bankrupt, firing all employees and liquidating their assets.
     *   The firm's **profit** for the tick is then calculated using the fundamental business equation:
         `Profit = Revenue - (Wages_Paid + Raw_Material_Costs)`
-    *   This profit calculation is the single most important metric that drives all subsequent firm behavior.
+    *   This profit calculation is a critical metric that feeds into the firm's strategic decision-making.

 4.  **Firm Strategy Phase (The "Brain"):**
     *   This is the core of the agent AI.
-Each firm assesses its performance and decides on its strategy for the next tick.
-The AI operates in one of two modes:
+Each firm uses its **Modular Health Check & Response System** to assess its performance and decide on its strategy for the next tick.
+The process occurs in three stages:

-    *   **A. "Exploitation" Mode (Normal Operations):**
-        *   This is the default state when profit is stable or growing.
-        *   **Pricing:** The firm makes small, incremental price adjustments.
-If profit is rising, it continues its last price change (e.g., continues raising prices).
-If profit is stable, it uses inventory levels relative to historical sales as a tie-breaker to fine-tune its price.
-        *   **Production:** The firm sets a `target_num_workers` with the goal of producing enough to meet its smoothed average sales demand while maintaining a small inventory buffer.
-This target is constrained by a budget; a firm will not target a workforce expansion it cannot afford.

-    *   **B. "Exploration" Mode (Crisis Operations):**
-        *   If a firm's profit has fallen for a configured number of consecutive ticks, it concludes its current strategy has failed and enters a crisis.
-        *   **Pricing:** It makes a large, experimental price cut (e.g., 25%) to break out of its failing strategy and explore new market demand at a lower price point.
-        *   **Production:** It aggressively slashes its `target_num_workers` to cut costs and survive the crisis.
+    *   **A. Health Check:** The firm first performs a comprehensive self-assessment, calculating a "health score" from -1.0 (critical) to +1.0 (excellent) for its four core business functions:
+        1.  **Inventory Health:** How does the current inventory level compare to the ideal target based on sales?
+        2.  **Sales Health:** Is the trend of customer demand (sales volume) growing or shrinking?
+        3.  **Profitability Health:** Is the trend of the firm's bottom-line profit rising or falling?
+        4.  **Capital Health:** Does the firm have enough cash reserves to survive the near future?

+    *   **B. Strategy Formulation:** Each health score generates "strategic impulses"—suggestions for action.
+For example, a poor Sales Health score generates a strong impulse to cut prices, while a poor Inventory Health score (a large surplus) generates impulses to both cut prices and reduce production.

+    *   **C. Action Synthesis:** The AI synthesizes all competing impulses into a single, coherent decision.
+It weighs the impulse from each department to determine a final, proportional adjustment for its price and its target workforce for the next tick.
+For example, the impulse to raise prices due to high profits might be overruled by a stronger impulse to cut prices due to collapsing sales.
+A critical "capital veto" prevents firms with low cash reserves from making risky expansionary hires, regardless of other positive signals.

     *   **The Unbreakable Law of Profitability:** After all strategic decisions are made, a final rule is enforced: a firm's price is **never allowed to fall below its marginal cost of production** (`raw_material_cost + wage_per_unit`).
 This prevents firms from intentionally selling goods at a loss and ensures their long-term viability.